Copyright 1994 - 2018 Bill's Bible Basics

 ----- End Of Quote -----

-In a chronological sense, given the manner in which the Bible is written -- at least in English -- it does appear that originally there were only two human beings; that is, Adam and Eve.
+In a chronological sense, given the manner in which the Bible is written -- at least in the English language -- it does appear that originally there were only two human beings; that is, Adam and Eve.
+I have read information online which states that even certain scientists are arriving at the very same conclusion, based on DNA and chromosomal research.
 After Adam and Eve were driven out of the Garden which was East of Eden, we arrive at the birth of Adam and Eve's two sons, Cain and Abel.
-Concerning the birth of Cain and Abel, the Bible informs us of the following:
+Concerning the birth of Cain and Abel, the Scriptures informs us of the following:

 "And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD.
 And she again bare his brother Abel.
 And Abel was a keeper of sheep, but Cain was a tiller of the ground."

 One thing which we need to bare in mind is that, as modern readers of the Scriptures, we tend to organize things one right after the other in order to make a little more sense out of them.
 Because of this human tendency, sometimes we forget that there are actually large gaps or time periods between certain Biblical events.
 Knowing when there is and when there is not a gap can sometimes be difficult to do.
 In the case of the birth of Cain and Abel, it is difficult to tell.
 My impression is that Abel may have been born some time after Cain.
 That is, at least a year or so later, given that Eve would need to recuperate from having Cain, plus allow nine months for Abel's gestation period.
 However, there is also the possibility that they were twins, similar to Jacob and Esau.